 Creating fake sports memorabilia and phony documents could send John Rogers to prison for several years.

-Rogers, 44, of North Little Rock, AR, admitted in federal court Monday that he conducted a fraud scheme using forged documents and those misrepresented collectibles, including a doctored Heisman Trophy and fake baseball cards that he used as collateral on loans.
+Rogers, 44, of North Little Rock, AR, admitted in federal court Monday that he conducted a fraud scheme using forged documents and misrepresented collectibles, including a doctored Heisman Trophy and fake baseball cards that he used as collateral on loans.
 He’s the former owner of Sports Cards Plus and Rogers Photo Archive.

 Rogers pleaded guilty to one count of wire fraud.
 The conviction carries a maximum sentence of 20 years in prison but if Rogers cooperates with associated legal matters, his time in federal custody could be cut to just under eight years.

 U.S. District Judge Thomas M. Durkin scheduled a sentencing hearing for Sept.
 12.

 Rogers admitted in a plea agreement that he carried out the scheme between 2009 and 2014 through his two Arkansas-based businesses, Sports Card Plus and Rogers Photo Archive LLC, resulting in losses of more than $9.5 million to investors, customers and financial institutions.

 In order to obtain money from investors, Rogers lied about having secured contracts to purchase certain collections of sports memorabilia and newspaper photograph archives his company would sell at a profit, according to the plea agreement.
 Rogers showed the investors contracts for collections and archives even though he knew the deals never actually existed because the contracts were forgeries that Rogers created to deceive them.

 Through the plea agreement, Rogers also admitted that he sold various sports memorabilia that he knew was not authentic because he had either created the item himself or altered it to make it appear legitimate.
 In 2012, for example, Rogers paired an altered Heisman Trophy with phony certifications to secure a $100,000 loan from an investor.